kondokuro/PyMazeing/README.md

 - Passages, list of connections with other halls

 ##### Categories

+###### Branch
-- Branch, a hall with no areas holding a portal.
+Hall with no areas holding a portal.

+###### Path
-- Path, a hall with at least an area holding a portal, with in turn can be sub-categorized in:
+Hall with at least an area holding a portal, with in turn can be sub-categorized in:
-	- Complete, a hall that has more than one portal area.
+- Complete, a hall that has more than one portal with at least one on a different area.
 - Incomplete, a hall with just one portal area.
 - Connected, a path that branches from another path
 - Disconnected, a path that branches from a branch
 - Composed, parts of different branches that lead to a path (only on mazes with more than one portal)

 #### AREA
 The different spaces a hall is divided into
 - Coordinates, represent the area’s location in the maze space
-- Portall, list of entrances or exits from the maze
+- Portals, list of entrances or exits from the maze

 ### systems
 The classes in this module represent the utilities needed to define how the pieces of the maze connect to each other.